Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample4_StronglyTypingARecognizedForm.md

-# Strongly typing a recognized form
+# Strongly-typing a recognized form

 This sample demonstrates how to use the fields in your recognized forms to create an object with strongly typed fields.
 The pre-trained receipt model will be used to illustrate this sample, but note that a similar approach can be used for any custom form as long as you properly update the fields' names and types.